bagaretk/League_Quotes/README.md

 # League_Quotes
-Search for a word/words in some of League of Legends` champion quotes Pentru a porni programul intram in bin si pornim league quotes.exe
+Search for a word/words in some of League of Legends' champion quotes The project is not finished.